Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 1. Undergraduate Medical students: Infectious diseases/microbiology/tropical Medicine/Clinical bedside 2.
 Supervision of PhD students 3.
 Supervision of postdoctoral scientists

-2. Visitng Professor to the several Institutions eg: Institute of Child Health, London; University of Zambia School of Medicine;Lusaka, Zambia; University of Cape Town, South Africa; Liverpool School of Medicine; University of Amsterdam; Karolinska Institutet.
+2. Visitng Professor to the several Institutions eg: Institute of Child Health, London; University of Zambia School of Medicine;Lusaka, Zambia; University of Cape Town, South Africa; Liverpool School of Medicine; University of Amsterdam; Karolinska Institutet (Sweden), University of Tor Vergata (Rome), King AbdulAziz Univ., Jeddah.

-3. External examiner for MSc and PhDs to several national and international universities.
+3. External examiner for MSc, MMed, MD and PhDs at several national and international universities.

 5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member and pioneer of Global Health at UCL in 1998 with Prof J.Yudkin -starting with forming IHMEC-Intl Health Medical Education Centre at UCL leading SSMs in international health, and introducing the intercalated BSC in International health.
 IHMEC merged with Institute of Child Health maternal health and became the UCL Institute of Global Health.
 This was led by Prof A.Costello and as of 2016 the director is Prof I.Abubakar.